-The next time you stop to sort a large pile (or even years worth of papers!) begin very naturally, just like you normally do.
+The next time you stop to sort a large pile of to-do paperwork (or even years worth of papers!) begin very naturally, just like you normally do.

 I need to file this.

 Old to-do list.
-Need to see what all hasn’t been done.
+Need to see what all hasn’t been done on it.

 I still want to travel here.